Young Stunners: History

 The group consists of Talha Anjum and Talhah Yunus.
 Both were born and raised in Karachi.
 The duo got their education at the Army Public School, Saddar and have been friends since the age of 16.
 The group was formed on 2 July 2012 and started releasing music in the same year.
-Their debut singles "Burger-e-Karachi", a satirical take at the westernised and out-of-touch urban elites of Karachi, and "Maila Majnu" were some of songs that were widely popular.
-In 2017, they released their debut album "Rebirth".
+Their debut singles "Burger-e-Karachi", a satirical take at the westernised and out-of-touch urban elites of Karachi, and "Maila Majnu" were some of songs that became widely popular.
+In 2017, they released their debut album Rebirth.

 In July 2020, they collaborated with Asim Azhar, Shamoon Ismail, and Raamis on the track "Tum Tum".
 In September 2021, they released the track "Why Not" as part of a promotional campaign for Pepsi.
-In March 2022, they collaborated with Faisal Kapadia on the final track of Coke Studio (Season 14) titled "Phir Milenge".
+In March 2022, they collaborated with Faisal Kapadia on the final track of the fourteenth season of Coke Studio titled "Phir Milenge".

-Talha Anjum, Talhah Yunus and Jokhay rose to fame on YouTube after releasing their first song "Burger-e-Karachi".
 Some of their major hits to date include: the collaborative 2021 PSL anthem Groove Mera with Naseebo Lal and Aima Baig, their performance at the 2021 Pakistan Day Parade and their music video "Afsanay".

 They are often credited for introducing Urdu rap into the mainstream Pakistani music scene.

 In 2024, Young Stunners signed with Mass Appeal Records.

-Associated Acts

-Since their success over the years, the duo has collaborated with a number of Pakistani artists including; Asim Azhar, Bohemia, Rap Demon, Raamis, Aima Baig, Naseebo Lal, JJ47, Hasan Raheem, Faris Shafi and Faisal Kapadia and Indian artists including Seedhe Maut, KR$NA among others.